 This stern and more than Spartan simplicity of life, this seeming poverty of excitements and experiences, this withdrawal from human society and worldly concerns, this pruning of your hopes to the bare essentials, is in fact a concentration of strength and energy and flavor that fits you for spiritual abundance and a higher society — the sweet friendship of the seasons, the most innocent and divinely encouraging society in every natural object and in universal nature.
 For heaven is under our feet is well as over our heads, and can be found in simple and homely things, in the most common events, in the everyday phenomena of nature.
 When the questions to be decided are as simple as how to do your work and live your daily life, then you realize that your natural wants are easily and gracefully satisfied.

 Few people live this way today, as modern life rushes headlong in an ever more complex direction.
-Indeed, Thoreau is commonly thought of as an atavistic man of a far northern wilderness, who left behind all human society consistent with the ancient Indian ideal of sannyasa or renunciation.
+Indeed, Thoreau is commonly thought of as an atavistic inhabitant of a far northern wilderness, who left behind all human society (consistent with the ancient Indian ideal of sannyasa or renunciation.

 This is why he thought that his true calling was to explore the natural environment around Concord, to earnestly educate himself in that economy of living which is synonymous with philosophy, and to write the poem of his life so well that it would be a source of inspiration to future generations.

-The swelling and seemingly resting bud extends the continuity of life into the next season of growth.
+The swelling but seemingly resting bud extends the continuity of life into the next season of growth.
 Like the apples of Iduna, it is the symbol of perpetual youth.
-There is a wonderful purity in this ideal of a wise and sturdy innocence.
-At the end of each day or year, it is a recognition of the possibilities for tomorrow or next year and of what you still need to do in order to achieve your ideals.
-Even at the end of your earthly existence, it is a bravery and confidence about the future of humanity, for our human life but dies down to the root.
-The brave spears of the next season's buds do not succumb to melancholy nor do they despair of life; instead they confidently shoot upward and forward to a future unfolding of character, when the living green blade will reach again for eternity.
+At the end of each day or year, the wonderful purity to be found in the ideal of a wise and sturdy innocence is a recognition of the possibilities for tomorrow or next year — of what you still need to do in order to achieve your ideals.
+Even at the end of your earthly existence, it is a bravery and confidence about the future of humanity, for our human life but dies down to the root and is never fully eradicated.
+The brave spears of the next season's buds do not succumb to melancholy, nor do they despair of life; instead they confidently shoot upward and forward to a future unfolding of character, when the living green blade will reach again for eternity.
 Indeed, the next season of your own growth could be posthumous, as in the arc of Thoreau's growing fame and influence even two hundred years after his birth.

 Just as the Bhagavad-Gita emphasized devotional service and an offering of yourself to what is highest and best, so Thoreau was devoted to the discovery of divinity in nature, in other people, and in himself.
 This reverential attitude towards life, reached through a long process of spiritual maturation, results in a beautiful life and a transparent character.
 It is essentially similar to the bhakti yoga of Yogic philosophy — the discipline of devotion.

-In Walden, Thoreau speaks of so loving wisdom that you live according to its dictates: supporting yourself by honest means; living and thinking independently; letting the times go by while you sit thoughtfully on the side; pursuing magnanimity on a higher plane of life; making and remaking an inner world by turning and returning to what you essentially are; weighing and settling and gravitating toward that which most strongly and rightfully attracts you; traveling the path that only you can travel; being resolutely and faithfully what you are; loving your life so deeply that you meet it and live it every day; knowing that the goal is distant and upward and worthy of all your life's efforts to achieve.
+In Walden, Thoreau speaks of so loving wisdom that you live according to its dictates: maintaining yourself by honest means; living and thinking independently; pursuing magnanimity on a higher plane of life; making and remaking an inner world by turning and returning to what you essentially are; weighing and settling and gravitating toward that which most strongly and rightfully attracts you; traveling the path that only you can travel; being resolutely and faithfully what you are; loving your life so deeply that you meet it and live it every day; knowing that the goal of your existence is distant and upward and worthy of all your life's efforts to achieve.